TOM-Vanderbilt/TOM-Vanderbilt/_pages/about.md

 ---

 ## History
 Since 2014, TOM has grown from one community in Israel to dozens of locations around the world.
-"Tikkun Olam" means "to repair the world" in Hebrew, an idea that encourages everyone to contribute towards improving themselves, their community and the world.
+"Tikkun Olam" means "repair the world" in Hebrew, an idea that encourages everyone to contribute towards improving themselves, their community and the world.
 TOM's vision is a world in which technology and innovation allow everyone access to affordable solutions for their needs, and their moonshot objective is to help 250,000,000 people. <br><br>
 TOM: Vanderbilt was founded in 2017 in Nashville, Tennesse as one of the first university communities in the United States.
 TOM: Vanderbilt operates out of the Wond'ry, an interdisciplinary center for innovation that provides the tools and resources for students and faculty to bring their ideas to life.

 ## Stats